Michele Bachmann 2012 presidential campaign

-The 2012 presidential campaign of Michele Bachmann, Congresswoman of Minnesota, began in June 2011.
+The 2012 presidential campaign of Michele Bachmann, congresswoman from Minnesota's 6th district, began in June 2011.
 She ran for the 2012 Republican Party nomination for president of the United States.
 Bachmann announced she was running for president during the CNN Republican primary debate held June 13, 2011, and made her formal announcement two weeks later in her hometown of Waterloo, Iowa.

 She suspended her campaign on January 4, 2012, after coming in sixth at the 2012 Iowa caucus elections.

 Background

 In early 2011, the media speculated about Bachmann's potential run for president.
 The New Republic called her "a serious contender for 2012."
 Her visit planned for January 21 to the state of Iowa, which holds the first caucuses of the season, raised suspicions after several aides hinted that she would make a bid for the White House.